Preparing for your studies

 These pages describe what to do in preparation for commencing your studies.

-Watch our 'Welcome to the programme' video
+Listen to ‘Welcome to the programme’ information session

 Complete induction tasks